Av3m/MyMuell2CalDAV/README.md

 - if you want do erase all former created events by this app, press _delete existing events_ button.

 ![GUI](./doc/GUI.png)

+## Setup
+- install and setup latest python3 on your platform.
+- open a shell and check if the command `python --version` works and points the intended version
+- download the latest wheel package in subdirectory _releases/_ on this repository.
+- install it with via following shell command:
+  (the string "x.x.x" need to be replaced with the latest version number)

+  `python -m pip install mymuell2caldav-x.x.x-py3-none-any.whl`

+- start the tool via command `mymuell2caldav`
+  - alternatively, you could start with `python -m mymuell2caldav`

 ## Disclaimer
 This tool was developed by an annoyed _MyMüll.de_ app user as a free contribution